mtvbrianking/laravel-ussd/readme.md

 The package comes with a CLI USSD simulator supporting a handful of populator aggregators.

-Public the simulator config file to get started.
+Publish the simulator config file to get started.
 Update the aggregator and the USSD service endpoint in the config file.

 ```bash
 php artisan vendor:publish --provider="Bmatovu\Ussd\UssdServiceProvider" --tag="simulator"